aLibraryEnthusiast/haxbox_tf2/README.md

 ## i want to make a fork of this, can i?
 yes you can, just remember to update version_info or it'll break

-##### NOTICE (again): i, or any 3rd party, do not condone hacking, whilst yes i made this, it doesn't mean you should use it, i took a huge risk when making this so be careful
+##### NOTICE (again): i, or any 3rd party, do not condone hacking/exploiting, whilst yes i made this, it doesn't mean you should use it, i took a huge risk when making this so be careful

 # Make commands